oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 In Lab 5 we extended the existing Agreements dashboard to include Local agreements.
 To make this dashboard accessible we would ideally create an OA page which requires a lot of development effort.
 The other way to make the dashboard accessible to users is to leverage the ECC Personalization Template feature.

-ECC Personalization Template is a seeded OA page shipped as part of ECC Developer responsibility i.e., seeded FND function FND\_ECC\_SCRATCHPAD where customers can easily add and remove tabs within this seeded OA page.
+ECC Personalization Template is a seeded OA page shipped as part of ECC Developer responsibility i.e., seeded FND function FND\_ECC\_PERSONALIZE\_TEMPLATE where customers can easily add and remove tabs within this seeded OA page.
 This allows user to access and manage multiple dashboards from a single responsibility so that they can have a full view of all business operations.
 This is different from using menus i.e., creating a menu hierarchy to personalize existing dashboards, which needs additional development in terms of creating OA pages, rather the ECC Personalization Template approach is a much easier approach in personalizing and extending not just a single dashboard but across multiple dashboards.
 No developer is needed in developing an OA page
     ![ECC Personalization Template](../images/eccz100.png "ECC Personalization Template")